sigmaister/copy_CollapsOS/recipes/trs80/README.md

 synced to disk.
 Make sure you run this after a write operation or before swapping disks.

+On top of that, there's CFS support builtin.
+To enable a FS, type `fson` while the active block device is properly placed (you can initialize a new FS by writing `CFS\0\0\0\0` to the disk).
+If it doesn't error out, commands like `fls` and `fnew` will work.
+Don't forget to flush when you're finished :)

 There is also a custom `recv` command that does the same "ping pong" as in `recv.asm`, but once.
 It puts the result in `A`.
 This can be useful to send down a raw CFS: you just need a while loop that repeatedly call `recv:putb a`.